rfitzhugh/replay/spec.md

 - mark the `it(...)` / `test(...)` name line as an orientation cue
 - treat step ranges as clickable hotspots

+`SmellExample.before` / `SmellExample.after` are authored assertion snippets, not lines in `sourceCode`.
+They render as static snippets inside the smell coaching card only.
+The CodeViewer highlight / reveal / hotspot pipeline does not own them.

 This keeps the code as the focal interface while remaining fully deterministic.

 ### Animation Should Teach